German antitrust agency opens Amazon investigation

-BERLIN (AP) — Germany’s antitrust agency says it has begun an investigation of online retailer Amazon to over complaints it’s abusing its position to the detriment of sellers who use its “marketplace” platform.
+BERLIN (AP) — Germany’s antitrust agency said Thursday it has begun an investigation of online retailer Amazon over complaints it’s abusing its position to the detriment of sellers who use its “marketplace” platform.

-The Federal Cartel Office said Thursday that Amazon’s “double role as the largest retailer and largest marketplace has the potential to hinder other sellers on its platform.”
+The Federal Cartel Office, or Bundeskartellamt, said Amazon’s “double role as the largest retailer and largest marketplace has the potential to hinder other sellers on its platform.”

-It says “because of many complaints” it will examine Amazon’s business and practices toward sellers.
-The office says it will investigate Amazon’s liability provisions, rules on product reviews and other practices.
+“Because of the many complaints we have received we will examine whether Amazon is abusing its market position to the detriment of sellers active on its marketplace,” said agency head Andreas Mundt.
+“We will scrutinize its terms of business and practices toward sellers.”

-The office says its own investigation will “supplement” an ongoing European Commission investigation into Amazon’s use of data to the possible disadvantage of marketplace sellers, with a focus strictly on terms of business and practices toward sellers on its German Amazon marketplace.
+The German investigation will “supplement” an ongoing European Commission investigation into Amazon’s use of data to the possible disadvantage of marketplace sellers, with a focus strictly on terms of business and practices toward sellers on its German Amazon marketplace, the office said.

 Most Read Business Stories